danielhuesken/minimeta-widget/readme.txt

 Tested up to: 2.7
 Stable tag: 3.5.9

-"Mini" Version of the WordPress Meta Widget with differnt logon types (Form,LinkS) and additional Admin Links and Blog Links.
+"Mini" Version of the WordPress Meta Widget with differnt logon types (Form,Link) and additional Admin Links and Blog Links.
 All Links can all enabeld or disabeld.

 == Description ==